 Last Update: Jan 2017

 Being upfront with various issues, stresses, and life’s frenzies, we always strive to find solace in everything.
-But no one can ever go wrong in finding inner peace with nature!
+But no one can ever go wrong in finding inner peace with nature.
 The Philippines will surely take you abuzz with top beach destinations to choose from.
 However, not all will promise you a kind of tranquility you look for an island due to immense popularity and development.

 To help you out seek an abode for relaxation, we listed down 6 of the Best Unspoiled Beaches in the Philippines that are perfect for communion with nature and finding serenity.
 These beautiful virgin islands are found in the beautiful province of Leyte.

 Leyte is a province found in the Eastern Visayas region of the Philippines.
 Its capital is Tacloban City known as the Gateway of Eastern Visayas.
-Hence, making the province a center of development and a door to the wonders of Eastern Visayas region.
+Hence, making the province a center of development and a door to the wonders of the Eastern Visayas region.
 It boasts a large number of historical landmarks, awe-inspiring attractions, natural and man-made landscapes and beach destinations.